ESG Data

 118,627

-• The figures for the Tokyo Headquarters had been calculated based on the Tokyo Metropolitan Ordinance on Environmental Preservation until FYE 2023, and from FYE 2024 with the emission factors specified in the revised Law Concerning the Promotion of the Measures to Cope with Global Warming effective April 1, 2024 (the “Revised Law”)
+• The figures for the Tokyo Headquarters had been calculated based on the Tokyo Metropolitan Ordinance on Environmental Preservation until FYE 2023, and from FYE 2024 with the emission factors specified in the revised Act on Promotion of Global Warming Countermeasures effective April 1, 2024 (the “Revised Act”)

 Electricity Consumption